-Provisioning SSL Certificates
+Provisioning TLS Certificates

-Converting your SSL Certificates to PEM Format
+Converting your TLS Certificates to PEM Format

 CMES requires certificate data to be supplied in PEM format.
 If the certificate data supplied by the CA is not in PEM format, you must first convert the certificate data into PEM format before installing the CMES appliance.